Ask Chef Dennis

 Hence the name Bienenstich, which translates to Bee Sting.

-partial view of bee sting cake with a slice being removed
+Partial view of bee sting cake with a slice being removed.

 slices of bee sting cake

 The cake isn’t quite like any American cake you may have had.
-It has more of a pastry texture, filled with pastry cream and topped with honey glazed almonds.
+It has more of a pastry texture, filled with pastry cream, and is topped with honey-glazed almonds.

 Pastry cream might sound daunting, but it really isn’t difficult to make.